 - credentials for teaching English, such as TEFL or CELTA, or some other teaching degree.

-Qualified teachers can also consider working at schools in Spain or Spanish universities.
+Qualified teachers can also consider working at Spanish primary schools or Spanish universities.
 English teachers will typically have a better chance of finding a job in Madrid at private schools in Spain.
 Find a list of international schools or read more about the Spanish education system.

 Where to find jobs in Madrid